Medically reviewed by Drugs.com. Last updated on Dec 12, 2020.

 Most needle biopsy procedures don't require any preparation on your part.

-However, you may be asked to stop taking blood-thinning medications, such as warfarin (Coumadin) or aspirin, in the days before your biopsy.
+However, you may be asked to stop taking blood-thinning medications, such as warfarin (Jantoven) or aspirin, in the days before your biopsy.
 Depending on what part of your body will be biopsied, your doctor may ask you not to eat or drink before the procedure.

 Preparing for sedation or general anesthesia

-You won't be able to return to work immediately if your needle biopsy is done during IV sedation or general anesthesia.
+You won't be able to return to work or drive immediately if your needle biopsy is done during IV sedation or general anesthesia.
 Depending on your duties, you may be able to return to work in 24 hours.
 Talk to your doctor about when it's safe to return to work.

 Make arrangements or ask friends or family to: